miketromba/highest-paying-software-companies/README.md

 ### Disclaimer ([poem version](/disclaimer.md))

 **This is NOT a serious analysis.
-The data is deeply removed from reality.
 It's just meant to serve as a very, very, very rough list of 500 companies that tend to pay a relatively high amount for software engineering related roles.
 If you use it for anything more than that, you’re using it wrong.**

 - Sample size or accuracy of the self-reports is not considered, at all.
 - The table would vary wildly if it were broken down by seniority or the numerous other factors that affect comp. (new offer?, location, etc.)